codeDisplayer/todo-app/README.md

 - We can create a todo
 - We can update a todo
 - We can delete a todo

-## The created todo will have createdAt:date/time => this is to make a dashboard route (page) iside it, we will   create a chart that will illustrate the activity by the time it is created.
+- The created todo object will have createdAt:date/time => this is to make a dashboard route (page) iside it, we will create a chart that will illustrate the activity by the time it is created.
 Therefore we will need the createdAt.

 # TODO for next collaborators: